bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 > Our “statistical” idea of causality is not strictly deterministic.
 When we say that X causes Y, we are not trying to say that every time X occurs, Y will also occur.
 Or that Y only occurs if X occurs.
 We only mean that if we intervene and force X to occur, then Y will tend to occur more frequently.
 Thus, we can never say that X caused Y in a specific case, only that X increases the proportion of times that Y occurs.

 > First, to infer causality with real confidence, the ideal is to intervene and conduct experiments.
 Second, since this is a statistical or stochastic world, we need to intervene more than once to accumulate evidence.

 *The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

-### What is the purpose of a Clinical Experiment?
-> The purpose of a clinical experiment is to conduct an “honest test” that properly determines a causality and estimates the average effect of a new medical treatment, without introducing biases that may give us a mistaken idea of its effectiveness.
-An adequate medical experiment should ideally follow the following principles:
-> (1) Allocation of treatment: it is important to compare like with like, so the treatment and comparison groups need to be as similar as possible.
-The best way to ensure this is to randomly assign participants to be treated or not, and then observe what happens to them — this is known as a Randomized Controlled Trial (RCT).

-> (2) All individuals in the groups to which they were allocated must be counted: the individuals allocated to the “statin” group of the EPC were included in the final analysis even if they did not take their statins.

-> (3) If possible, people should not know which group they are in: in studies with statins, both the real medication pills and the placebo pills had the same appearance, so that the participants did not know the treatment they were receiving — a blind test.
-If possible, those evaluating the final results should not know which group of subjects they are examining.

-> (4) Evaluate all individuals: every effort should be made to follow all individuals, since people who drop out of the study may, for example, have done so due to the drug’s side effects.

-> (5) Do not rely on a single study: a single experiment with statins cannot tell us that the drug worked in a particular group in a particular place, but robust conclusions require multiple studies.

-> (6) Systematically review the evidence: when examining multiple experiments, it is important to include any study that has been conducted, and thus create what is known as a systematic review.
-The results can then be formally combined in a meta-analysis.

-*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*